houjingyi233/macos-research/code/imageio/Readme.md

 rm -rf CMakeScripts CMakeFiles Release Debug build cmake --build . --target clean
 ```
+## Bigger Picture
+- Whether a specific target function is defined or not changes the behavior of the fuzzing process in Jackalope.
+- These changes includes how the fuzzing iterations are handled, when to clear coverage data, and how timeouts are managed.
+- The presence of a specific target function is a targeted fuzzing approach, as opposed to a broader, more general fuzzing strategy as shown in the Example Code.
+- The presence or absence of a defined target function influences the behavior of the fuzzing process.
+This is seen in the conditional checks like if (instrumentation->IsTargetFunctionDefined()).
 ## Jackalope Example Command Lines
 #### Default
 ```